In this post we will discuss everything about spot welding parameters.

 - The weld time shall be adjusted to welding with automatic tip-dressing, where the size of the electrode contact surface can be kept at a constant value.
 (This means a shorter welding time.)

-By multiplying the thickness of the sheet by ten, a good target value for the weld time can be reached.
-When welding two sheets with the thickness 1 mm each, an appropriate weld time is 10 periods (50Hz).
+By multiplying the thickness of the sheet by 10, a best value for weld time can be calculated.
+When welding two sheet metals with both have thickness of 1 mm, an proper weld time is 10 cycles (50Hz).
+But it is advisable to have a experiement to set the correct weld time with relationto other parameters.

 Hold time (cooling-time)